 13. Organize Meetings

 The best CRM software enables users to organize online meetings from the app itself.
-Users can easily schedule conferences and conduct meetings, and issue automated reminders for the same.
+It allows stakeholders to schedule conferences and conduct meetings and issue automated reminders for the same.

 14. Single Dashboard

-The single dashboard view makes it easy for the users to access all the functions quickly and conveniently.
-It offers complete visibility into processes and improves productivity.
+The single dashboard view makes it easy for users to access all functions quickly and conveniently.
+It offers complete visibility into sales, claims, policies, and customer interactions, reducing time spent navigating between different tools.
+AI-powered insights on the dashboard highlight urgent tasks, recommend actions, and provide real-time performance analytics.

 Optimize Customer Relationships and Drive Revenue